Create Excel Table of Contents with Shortcut Links

 End Sub

-After pasting this code to a module, you can assign this macro to a shape of your choice, and your back to main page is on your service.
+After pasting the GotoMainPage code into a module, you can assign this macro to a shape of your choice in Excel.
+This allows you to quickly return to your main Table of Contents page with just a click, improving your navigation experience.

-If you liked this project, please don’t forget to share and comment below.
+If you liked this project, please don’t forget to share it with your colleagues and leave a comment below!
+Your feedback is invaluable, and we appreciate hearing from you!

 Share: